-That is pretty much the gist of shipping used panties.
+That is pretty much the jist of shipping dirty panties.
 Unfortunately, you do need to make frequent trips to the post, but freshness should be paramount!
 For international shipping keep in mind that you will need to go to the post office to fill out paperwork and do not forget to be discreet on the declaration form, do not say "underwear" or "pussy pop" rather, "cloth", "postcard", "Candy".
 You may ship domestic however you like, but I like going to the post office to make sure that I am only paying exact postage vs using to many or too few stamps.
 Nothing is more embarrassing than your customer having to pay additional postage to obtain their item.
-Don't worry about going to the post office, pretty soon you'll know them all by first name and they won't have a clue what you are doing (just keep your name business-like on the envelope) and it will be your fun secret!Again here is the list I put together for general checklist for 'tools of the trade':
+Don't worry about going to the post office, pretty soon you'll know them all by first name and they won't have a clue what you are doing (just keep your name business-like on the envelope) and it will be your fun secret!Again here is the list I put together for general checklist for 'tools of the trade' (updated for 2022):

 - Plastic cling wrap